 For more details, read my review of the Zeazoo Dingo here!

 2. Be Lenka Winter Boots

 Be Lenka Winter | Leather | $180-$240 | Sizes 33-47 | Available at:

 ANYASREVIEWS for 5% off at Be Lenka Barefoot (returns only accepted from within the EU and USA)

-Several models also available at Anya’s Shop, with tons more coming September!
+Several models also available at Anya’s Shop.

-What I love About Them: I have sensitive heels and it’s hard to find a barefoot boot that looks structured but is still soft – enter Be Lenka Barefoot!
+What I love About Them: I have sensitive heels and it’s hard to find barefoot boots that looks structured but are still soft – enter Be Lenka Barefoot!
 I wear my Be Lenka barefoot boots a LOT during the cold season because they look fancier than my Dingo boots and I still feel totally comfortable and pain free.
 Be Lenka has so many different barefoot boot styles, and I love all of them – the quality is always top notch.
 This year they have added snow and hiking boots with an extra rugged outsole and I am stoked!!

 Sizing & Fit Type: Be Lenka barefoot boots are excellent for people with wide feet, and come in two different shapes.
 The original Be Lenka boots are sloped and bean-shaped, whereas the new shape is straighter and more square at the toes (make sure you read the product listings to know which shape you’re looking at!).
 The models with wool lining tend to fit snug and people often size up.